- What are generic drugs?

 A generic drug is a medication created to be the same as an already marketed brand-name drug in dosage form, safety, strength, route of administration, quality, performance characteristics, and intended use.
-These similarities help to demonstrate bioequivalence, which means that a generic medicine works in the same way and provides the same clinical benefit as its brand-name version.
+These similarities help to demonstrate bioequivalence, which means that a generic medicine works in the same way and provides the same clinical benefit as the brand-name medicine.
 In other words, you can take a generic medicine as an equal substitute for its brand-name counterpart.

 Generic Drug Facts

-Do generic medicines work the same as brand-name medicines?
+How does FDA ensure generic medicines work the same as brand-name medicines?

-It is important to note that there will always be a slight, but not medically important, level of natural variability—just as there is for one batch of brand-name medicine compared with the next batch of brand-name product.
+It is important to note that there will always be a slight, but not medically significant, level of expected variability—just as there is for one batch of brand-name medicine compared with the next batch of brand-name product.
 This variability can and does occur during manufacturing, for both brand-name and generic medicines.
 When a medicine, generic or brand-name, is mass produced, very small variations in purity, size, strength, and other parameters are permitted.
 FDA limits how much variability is acceptable.

 Research study: Clinical equivalence of generic and brand-name drugs used in cardiovascular disease